PhD (UWS) - An Analysis of the Australian system of enforceable undertakings to determine an improved theory of negotiated settlements

-Marina Nehme is an Associate Professor in the Faculty of Law at the University of New South Wales.
+Marina Nehme is an Associate Professor the School of Private and Commercial Law in the Faculty of Law and Justice at the University of New South Wales.

-As part of the research she has been conducting into crowd equity funding, she has been invited to present expert evidence to the Senate Economics Legislation Committee and the Commonwealth Treasury regarding crowd equity funding legislation.
+Further, her research on crowd equity funding has led to invitations to present evidence to the Commonwealth Senate Economics Legislation Committee and the Commonwealth Treasury regarding crowd equity funding legislation.

 2018- Research Contract with the Australian Securities and Investments Commission - Project Title: Comparative research into the use of enforceable undertakings, Funds $20,000.